 Provide reasonable, yet minimal, system privileges or data access.
 What access is required for an employee’s job?
 Continually review access, particularly when granting highly privileged administrative accounts.
 This minimises risk if an account is misused or compromised.
 This is particularly recommended if team members are remote working due to the heightened security risks.

-At some point, your SME business will experience some kind of cybersecurity incident.
-Incident management or continuity planning is really important to reduce the impact of a cyber attack to your company.
+At some point, your SME business will experience some kind of cyber security incident.
+Incident management or continuity planning is really important to reduce the impact of a cyber attack on your company.
 The supporting policy, processes and plans should be risk based and cover any legal or regulatory reporting requirements.
-Having the right skill-set, defined roles and responsibilities (whether in-house or out-sourced) is crucial to having an adequate response.
+Having the right skill-set, defined roles and responsibilities (whether in-house or outsourced) is crucial to having an adequate response.

 Incident management or continuity plans should be tested and continually evolve to improve the way in which you respond.